johnny695rev/First-Repo/Java-Notes/Java-Intro.md

 ## Interfaces
 Classes are like blueprints, Interfaces are like contracts.
 Classes and implement multiple interfaces.
 Only a single class can be extended.

+## Abstract vs Interface
+If only sharing methods use interface.
+If also sharing variables use Abstract.